 Alcohol abuse affects the body, brain and behavior in negative ways.
 Not only can it increase your risk of cancer, but it can also harm your body’s internal organs and impair the immune system.
 Other adverse effects of alcohol abuse include mood disorders, diabetes, memory loss and an increased risk of osteoporosis.

 No matter where you are in the recovery process, you’re not alone.
-Contact Gateway Foundation to request care if you or someone you love is struggling with excessive alcohol consumption.
+Contact Gateway to request care if you or someone you love is struggling with excessive alcohol consumption.